eidelen/DicomToMesh/README.md

 # Contributors

-DicomToMesh is a small in-house product of AOT AG (http://www.aot.swiss).
+DicomToMesh is a in-house product of AOT AG.
 Since it is based on several open-source examples, we decided to make our code public as well.
 We hope somebody can use parts of it.
 Participants are most welcome.

 Have fun :)